Tight Bounds on Polynomials and Its Application to Dynamic Optimization Problems: Introduction

 \subsection{Contributions and Outline}

-In this article, we propose a pseudo-spectral DOP method that uses \emph{flexible} sub-intervals to achieve tight polynomial bounds, thus eliminating the typical conservatism of Bernstein constraints.
+In this article, we propose a pseudo-spectral DOP method that uses \emph{flexible} sub-intervals, which may lead to tightly constrained polynomials.
 Previously, the use of flexible sub-intervals was driven by their ability to represent discontinuities in the solutions, both in collocation methods \cite{ross_pseudospectral_2004} and in integrated-residual methods \cite{nita_fast_2022}.
 The proposed method thus inherits this property.

-The contributions of this article are the following: \begin{itemize} \item We show that monotonic polynomials are not necessarily tightly bounded by their Bernstein coefficients, via an example. \item We prove that a finite number of sub-intervals is sufficient to tightly bound (piecewise) monotonic polynomials. \item We propose a method for obtaining numerical solutions to DOPs, where a flexible discretization is used to allow for tight polynomial bounds to be achieved. \end{itemize}
+The contributions of this article are as follows: \begin{itemize} \item We show that monotonic polynomials are not necessarily tightly bounded by their Bernstein coefficients, via an example. \item We prove that a finite number of sub-intervals is sufficient to tightly bound (piecewise) monotonic polynomials. \item We propose a method for obtaining numerical solutions to DOPs, where a flexible discretization is used to promote tight bounds on constrained dynamic variables represented by polynomials. \end{itemize}

 Section~\ref{sec:bernstein} introduces the Bernstein polynomial basis and presents theoretical results on tight polynomial bounds.
 Section~\ref{sec:problem} defines a general DOP formulation, together with common equivalent definitions.
 Section~\ref{sec:discretization} describes the flexible DOP discretization.
 Section~\ref{sec:example} demonstrates the proposed method on two example DOPs.
 Finally, Section~\ref{sec:conclusion} provides concluding remarks and directions for further research.